-Uber announces key driver incentives ahead of its earnings report
+Uber announces app upgrades for drivers ahead of its earnings report

-Uber is adding a number of key driver incentives to its app in an effort to bring more workers to the platform.
+Uber is adding a number of upgrades to its app in an effort to bring more drivers to the platform.

 In the coming months, drivers in most U.S. markets will be able to see projected earnings before accepting a trip, as well as a user’s requested destination—two features gig workers have long demanded.
 The company first started piloting the Upfront Fares feature in February.